 Death Valley National Park – home to the lowest elevation point in North America, this is an incredibly scenic national park.
 Head to Zabriskie Point for some of the best views.

-Big Sur – the 90 mile Pacific Coast Highway is one of the most scenic drives in the world.
+Big Sur – the 90 mile Pacific Coast Highway is one of the best road trips in the world.

 Havasu Creek – a tiny trickle that then runs for 50 miles before entering the Cataract Canyon, this creek is famous for its blue-green water.
 The beautiful colour comes from the high levels of calcium carbonate in the water, created from the limestone around it.